Welcome to Tybee Acupuncture

-Tybee Marruzzi is a Massachusetts licensed, national board certified acupuncturist who has been providing high quality, affordable care on Boston’s South Shore for over 20 years.
+Tybee Marruzzi is a Massachusetts licensed, national board certified acupuncturist who has been providing high quality, affordable care on Boston’s South Shore for 25 years.

 The goal in this office is to get you out of pain fast.
 Trained on the West Coast, Tybee offers a variety of specialized techniques and utilizes her unique skills to get you back to where you used to be — living life, pain-free!